 - Saving time by centralizing your purchasing

 As a small business owner, time is another one of your most valuable assets.
-A buying group can make it easier to get everything you need from one place.
-Whether you’re setting up a new office or you just want to order stationery supplies once a quarter, being able to buy everything through one group is simply more efficient.
+A buying group makes it easier for businesses to buy everything they need from one place, saving them time and increasing efficiency.
+This is especially useful for small businesses that need to order supplies regularly.

 - Reduction of transaction costs

-By joining a buying groups, independent businesses can effectively simplify their procurement processes.
-This reduces both the per unit cost on their goods and also the per transaction costs, due to the reduced number of contracts to be negotiated, prepared and managed.
+Joining a buying group can simplify the procurement process, reducing the per unit cost of goods and transaction costs due to the reduced number of contracts to be negotiated, prepared, and managed.